Moonsong-Labs/madara-prover-api/README.md

 To prove transactions, the server relies on the [Stone prover](https://github.com/starkware-libs/stone-prover).

 This project is made of 3 main crates.
 `stone-prover` provides a Rust wrapper for the Stone prover.
-This crate allows any Rust program to call the prover.
+It builds the prover using a `build.rs` script and provides a Rust library that invokes the prover as a child process behind the scenes.
 `madara-prover-rpc-server` contains the server code.
 This crate provides a binary and library to spawn the server.
 `madara-prover-rpc-client` provides a client to interact with the server.